LOCAL AUSTRALIAN GETAWAYS: HOW TO EXPLORE YOUR OWN BACKYARD

 The well-trained horses and experienced guides lead you along an area of beach where no 4WD traffic is allowed.
 From full moon beach rides and half-day country rides to multi-day rides – there’s something for all levels, including those more experienced riders who can swim in the ocean while riding bareback.

 If you want to go camping without having to get your hands dirty, one business that delivers this option well is NSW’s Paperbark Camp, a family-run operation at the forefront of ecotourism in Australia.

 Located near Jervis Bay, two and a half hours south of Sydney, it offers 12 safari-style tents dotted among eucalypts and paperbarks.
 Each has wraparound decking, an open-air private ensuite and, the best part, hot showers.
 Explore the property’s walking trails or head to the three nearby national parks for long tracks and deserted beaches.

 It’s hard to compete with Australia when it comes to beaches, and the same could be said for our natural waterholes.
 Berry Springs, an easy 40-minute drive from Darwin in the Northern Territory, is a three-pool oasis fed by an underground spring that cascades over a rock shelf to create an aquatic ‘massage’.
-In parts it’s 20 metres wide – ideal for doing laps – and several metres deep.
+In parts it’s 20m wide – ideal for doing laps – and several metres deep.
 There’s even a rope swing so you can dramatically flop into its restorative crystal-clear waters.

 Between dips, explore World War II remnants and trek in the monsoon rainforest and woodland tracks.
-Pack a picnic and, from March to April, sit amongst blooming native flowers.
+Pack a picnic and, from March to April, sit among blooming native flowers.
 Best of all, it’s free.